kernvalley/events.kernvalley.us/_events/2024/2024-08-02-river-rhythms.md

 layout: event-page
 date: 2024-08-02
 name: River Rhythms - Julia Lyons
-title: River Rhythms - v
+title: River Rhythms - Julia Lyons
 description: We will once again be back in Circle Park this year for 5 weeks of great Friday evening music in the park.
 tags: